 - Incremental load for mutable data - Updated or new rows are replicates from tables.
 Suitable for mutable data.

-- Write Ahead Log(WAL) - Replication is performed using Postgres's Write Ahead Log set at logical level.
+- Write Ahead Log(WAL) - Replication is performed using Postgres's Write Ahead Log set at a logical level.

 1. Create a new Pipeline